Golden Gate Park (East)

 • Conservatory of Flowers from the front

-• The Conservatory of Flowers building
+• Entrance to the Conservatory of Flowers building

 • Flower beds in front of the Conservatory